larryhius/CTF-Cheatsheet/README.md

 # CTF Cheatsheet

-This cheatsheet for beginner who want to dive into CTF challenges.
-Tools, command or maybe some trivia that may can help the CTF Challenge.
+This cheatsheet is for beginners who want to dive into CTF challenges.
+Reference Tools, commands, or maybe some trivia that may help with CTF Challenge.

 ----------
 # Table of Content